Prefer to learn by video? Watch here.

 What do the workflow analytics mean?

-A contact enters a workflow when they've met the filter criteria that are set on the workflow.
+A contact enters a workflow when they've met the filter or selection criteria that are set on the workflow.

 When a contact's in the 'Entered' list, they will start to move through the workflow based on how you've configured each email step.